 Whether you’re well versed in hiking or not, there are a few things to appreciate when starting your hiking adventures with younger ones.
 This article provides some tips to help you optimise the enjoyment of those first forays outdoors and hopefully, after a few positive experiences you’ll continue your adventures.

-This article is pitched at hiking with children in the five to 12 age bracket.
+This article is pitched at hiking with children in the 5 to 12 year age bracket.
 Modify this guidance for younger children by shortening the distance and simplifying the activity, and place greater emphasis on personal responsibility for older kids.

 Listen to the podcast episode of this article at episode 40